This page is continued from Property:

 bonitary ownership – a type of equitable ownership recognized by the praetor when the property was conveyed by an informal transfer, or by a formal transfer by one who is not the true owner.

 Without Controlling Interest:

-Beneficial Ownership – a beneficiary’s interest in trust property &/or a corporate shareholder’s power to buy or sell the shares.
+beneficial ownership – a beneficiary’s interest in trust property and/or a corporate shareholder’s power to buy or sell the shares.

 encumbrance – an interest attached to real property, or the title or record thereof, that may lessen its value, such as a lien, mortgage, or easement; any property right that is not an ownership interest.